Push with gitjob

 Then we need to setup the Service Account to run our Jobs with (since we don't need to do anything directly with the kube api, we don't need to add any role bindings to it):

-So the GitJob can authenticate and push correctly, we can upload our Epinio config file to the cluster with:
+So the GitJob can authenticate and push correctly, we can upload our Epinio settings file to the cluster with:

-This will create a secret containing the config.yaml that was created locally when you do
+This will create a secret containing the settings.yaml that was created locally when you do

 Next, we can use the 12factor app to show how to write a GitJob.